ibpaul/workshop/doc/tools/filter.md

 kernel class, say by using `KernelFast<float, 21, 21>` in your code for your favorite `21` x `21` kernel size.

+### Eigen Library
+Instead of using the built-in kernel structures and associated algorithms, the *filter* tool allows you to use structures and algorithms included in the [*Eigen library*](https://eigen.tuxfamily.org/index.php?title=Main_Page).
+This is specified in the filter type parameters with `eigen` like below: \
+\
+`--type gaussian{5,5,eigen}`

 ## Performance Testing
 You enable performance testing by configuring the `--test` flag.
 You provide